youtous/docker-skeleton-rails/README.md

 ### Services
 You are free to add or remove services like any other docker-compose stack.

+Here is the current services of this stack :

 _development :_
 - **Maildev:** `host_container:1080`